jeff1evesque/drupal-demonstration/README.md

 # Drupal Demonstration

 This repository is a simple demonstration of a virtualized environment, tailored for drupal, within a Centos 7x operating system.
+Installation, and information regarding user accounts needed to ssh into the vagrant box can be found below.

 ## Contributing